Supabase vs Firebase: Open Source Postgres or Google Ecosystem?

 | Pricing | Free tier with 500 MB database, then pay-as-you-go | Spark plan free, Blaze plan based on consumption |

 Supabase and Firebase serve similar use cases but with fundamentally different approaches.
-Supabase builds on PostgreSQL, offering the power of a full relational database with SQL, joins, and transactions — ideal for applications with complex data relationships.
+Supabase builds on PostgreSQL, offering the power of a full relational database with SQL, joins, and transactions, making it ideal for applications with complex data relationships.
 Firebase excels at real-time synchronization and offline support for mobile apps, backed by Google's proven infrastructure.
 The choice depends on your data model: relational and SQL-centric points to Supabase, while document-based with offline-first points to Firebase.

 At MG Software, we use Supabase as our primary Backend-as-a-Service.
 The combination of PostgreSQL, Row Level Security, and an open-source architecture aligns perfectly with our vision on data sovereignty and long-term flexibility.
 We build applications with Supabase edge functions and real-time subscriptions for modern web and mobile apps.
 For clients with existing Firebase projects, we offer migration paths to Supabase, unlocking the benefits of a relational database without sacrificing development speed.